f3d-app/f3d/doc/dev/05-BUILD.md

 Some dependencies are provided internally, eg: ImGui, dmon and others.
 Use `F3D_USE_EXTERNAL_*` to use an external version of these libraries.

+## Building for contribution

+If you plan to contribute to F3D, you may want to use the provided `dev` preset for easier setup:

+`cmake --preset=dev /path/to/source`

+Please note optional dependencies should then be enabled as needed.

 ## VCPKG

 It's possible to use VCPKG to automatically build dependencies.
 A manifest file `vcpkg.json` is available at your convenience.
 Please read [VCPKG documentation](https://vcpkg.io/en/getting-started.html).
 Basically, just install VCPKG, and configure F3D using `-DCMAKE_TOOLCHAIN_FILE=[path to vcpkg]/scripts/buildsystems/vcpkg.cmake` option.
 Only VTK is added to the manifest file and additional dependencies must be added manually in this file.
+For an easier setup you can use the provided preset `vcpkg`:

+`cmake --preset=vcpkg /path/to/source`

 ## Installing